 👉 Boost User Engagement By Maximizing Push Notification Delivery Rates [Download Whitepaper]

 In the recent past, web push notifications have emerged as a key channel to not only engage website users but also pass on the necessary data for marketers to track ROI from web push notifications.
-In this post, we look at some real-life web push notification campaigns and how they played a pivotal role in driving revenue and generate ROI for online businesses.
+In this post, we look at some real-life web push notification campaigns, their CTRs and how they played a pivotal role in driving revenue and generate ROI for online businesses.

 Nearly 90% of your website visitors are anonymous.
 Moreover, you have spent a substantial amount of time and resources in acquiring these visitors and the cost of letting them go, without completing any action or transactions could prove fatal for your business.
 Add to this, the challenge in driving users towards their first purchase and you get a fair idea of how important converting these unknown visitors is for your business.
 Unfortunately, there is no way for you to reach out to these users too except via paid retargeting ads (that are spammy with questionable performance); until the recent arrival of web push notifications.
 Web push notifications can play a vital role in engaging and converting those anonymous visitors into your first-time buyers and repeat customers and drive business revenue.
 Here’s an example of how Mister Aladin, – Indonesia’s leading OTA, was able to garner ROI from web push notifications and managed to convert its anonymous website visitors into paid customers.
 Mister Aladin deployed triggered web push notifications (notifications are shown only to new website visitors) targeting visitors with a discount voucher for any booking completed on the site.
 The voucher was claimed by nearly 16% of the anonymous website who went on to complete a booking on the site, thereby converting them into buyers.
 Key campaign stats: CTR: 16%